China accelerates land reclamation in disputed islands: Pentagon

 China has the “most rapidly maturing” space program in the world, is the only country other than the United States with two concurrent stealth fighter programs and has road mobile intercontinental ballistic missiles that can reach most of the continental United States, it said.

-The military modernization “has the potential to reduce core U.S. military technological advantages,” and is worrying because of the lack of transparency surrounding Chinese decision-making and intentions, the report said.
+The military modernization “has the potential to reduce core U.S. military technological advantages,” the report said.

-“Absent greater transparency, these concerns will likely intensify as the PLA (People’s Liberation Army) modernization progresses,” it said.

-Additional reporting by Phil Stewart and Andrea Shalal; editing by Leslie Adler and Christian Plumb
+Additional reporting by Phil Stewart and Andrea Shalal in Washington and Koh Gui Qing in Beijing; editing by Clelia Oziel